Preconfigured Depreciation Methods

 Note:

-The 4–4–5 calendar depreciation does not support irregular accounting periods.
-If you want to generate monthly depreciation history records and journal entries for an irregular accounting period setup, you must disable the Use Accounting Period Date for Depreciation preference from the FAM System Setup page.
-Also note that when you disable this preference, the depreciation will use calendar months.
-In the 4–4–5 depreciation formula, your DP should be equal to the number of days in a specific month.
+The 4–4–5 calendar depreciation doesn't support irregular accounting periods.
+If you want to create monthly depreciation history records and journal entries for an irregular accounting period, you must disable the Use Accounting Period Date for Depreciation preference in the FAM System Setup page.
+Also, when you turn off this preference, the depreciation uses calendar months.
+In the 4–4–5 depreciation formula, your DP should match the number of days in a specific month.

 Related Topics